 Expressive arts therapy may be helpful for a wide range of challenges and mental health issues ranging from depression and anxiety to more chronic mental health conditions such as schizophrenia or bipolar disorder.
 EXA may also be utilized to support clients in accessing their strengths and resiliencies.
 It will be important to connect with a therapist who has expertise in a specific concern.

-Additionally, EXA is useful for clients of all genders and ages, as well as for individuals, couples, families and groups.
+Additionally, expressive arts therapy is useful for clients of all genders and ages, as well as for individuals, couples, families and groups.

 Expressive Arts Therapy Examples